-Players
+5) Players

-- a) 5 v 5 Game and a maximum of 5 players on the field at any time. - b) Maximum players on a roster, 10. - c) Every player must play at least 50% of the game if they are physically able. - d) Each team must have at least 5 players to begin the game. - e) We strongly recommend playing the game even with borrowed players.
+- a) 5 v 5 Game and a maximum of 5 players on the field at any time. - b) Maximum players on a roster, 10. - c) Every player must play at least 50% of the game if they are physically able. - d) Each team should have at least 5 players to begin the game.
+Games shall be played when teams do not have at least 5 players at the start of the game. - e) We strongly recommend playing the game even with borrowed players.